 Depending upon which of the three tiers you decide to opt for.
-You will be limited in terms of active members, products, courses that you can have on your website.
-This will hinder the growth of your website and isn’t recommended for people who are seeing rapid growth spurts.
+You will be limited in terms of active members, products, and courses that you can have on your website.
+It will hinder the growth of your website and isn’t recommended for people who are seeing rapid growth spurts.

-In the case of the LearnDash plugin and it’s add-ons.
-The cost is not tied to the sales that you garner.
-While the contrary is true with Kajabi.
-Hence, when we talk about restrictions.
-LearnDash has virtually none while you pay to remove them on Kajabi.
+In the case of the LearnDash plugin and its add-ons, the cost is not tied to the sales you garner.
+In contrast, the contrary is true with Kajabi.
+Hence, when we talk about restrictions, LearnDash has virtually none while you pay to remove them on Kajabi.

-LearnDash on the other hand is not a rented room.
+LearnDash, on the other hand, is not a rented room.
 You build your online teaching website on WordPress.
-On the LearnDash LMS plugin upon cancellation you’re content is unusable.
-But you can use WordPress recovery tools to retrieve your content and migrate it.
+On the LearnDash LMS plugin, upon cancellation, your content is unusable.
+But you can use WordPress recovery tools to retrieve and migrate your content.

-When we talk about the extensibility of both the LMS building platforms.
-LearnDash trumps Kajabi, by a huge margin.
-LearnDash is a WordPress plugin, that means there are literally thousands of different plugins that will offer you added functionalities to your LMS website.
+When we talk about the extensibility of both the LMS building platforms, LearnDash trumps Kajabi by a considerable margin.
+LearnDash is a WordPress plugin, meaning thousands of different plugins will offer added functionalities to your LMS website.
 So no matter what you want to add to your website, you can add it with just a few clicks.

-If an error does occur, Kajabi has 24/7 customer support available via email and live chat alike.
-On an annual plan, you get two live 1:1 sessions with their support team in order to work through your setup process.
+If an error occurs, Kajabi has 24/7 customer support available via email and live chat.
+On an annual plan, you get two live 1:1 sessions with their support team to work through your setup process.

-LearnDash however will offer you support Monday to Friday from 7 am to 4 pm EST. No 24/7 service here.
-But because it is an open-source medium, there are literally hundreds of FAQs, guides, video tutorials, and blogs that might resolve your issues in no time.
+LearnDash will offer you support Monday to Friday from 7 am to 4 pm EST. No 24/7 service here.
+But because it is an open-source medium, hundreds of FAQs, guides, video tutorials, and blogs might resolve your issues in no time.

 Design Flexibility & Ease of Customization

-Brand conscious people have strayed clear of Kajaria because of their lack of theme customization options.
+Brand-conscious people have strayed clear of Kajaria because it lacks theme customization options.
 Although it is trying to keep up with the popularity of WordPress page builders, it isn’t quite there yet.
-One major aspect of using Kajabi is that you can not remove the Kajabi branding if you sign up for the lowest pricing tier.
+One significant aspect of using Kajabi is that you can not remove the Kajabi branding if you sign up for the lowest pricing tier.

-It is good for beginners who aren’t specific about the look and feel of their website.
-But isn’t recommended for those who want full design and customization flexibility.
+It is suitable for beginners who aren’t specific about the look and feel of their website.
+But it isn’t recommended for those who want complete design and customization flexibility.

-The built-in course builder has a drag-and-drop editor making it easier to add content and re-use lessons or topics from your existing courses.
-Hence, we recommend LearnDash for its customizability and engagement features which are truly unparalleled by any other platform.
+The built-in course builder has a drag-and-drop editor, making adding content and re-using lessons or topics from your existing courses easier.
+Hence, we recommend LearnDash for its customizability and engagement features, which are unparalleled by any other platform.

 User-Engagement & Certification

-LearnDash can let you add a quiz or assessment tests at any level throughout your courses, you can decide whether to place them at the end of a specific lesson or topic.
-The LearnDash LMS plugin offers 8 question types, timed assessment tests, and allowing any media to be used as an input field, giving you endless options.
+At this point, LearnDash is 100 years early in the competition.
+LearnDash can let you add a quiz or assessment tests at any level throughout your courses.
+You can decide whether to place them at the end of a specific lesson or topic.
+LearnDash gives you endless options by providing 8 question types and timed assessment tests.

 Meanwhile, Kajabi also allows assessment creation through tests, quizzes, and question types.
 The system is not as robust when compared to LearnDash.
 The question type is also limited to only multiple choice and multiple selections.
-Whereas progress tracking is a fairly recent added feature to Kajabi’s platform.
+At the same time, progress tracking is a reasonably recently added feature to Kajabi’s platform.

 In a Summary,

-Kajabi is right for people just starting out.
-With no intention of adding functionalities or extending the business.
-Or the one’s who want to get their online course LMS website up and running quickly, without worrying about design, features, hosting, etc.
+Kajabi is suitable for people just starting without the intention of adding functionalities or extending the business.
+Or those who want to get their online course LMS website up and running quickly, without worrying about design, features, hosting, and more.

-Whereas LearnDash is a better option for people looking to scale their business, website, and add functionalities as well.
-If you have a specific layout, design, color scheme, and a rough sketch of what you want on your website.
-LearnDash and WordPress is the one which you should go for.
+Whereas LearnDash is a better option for people looking to scale their business, and website, and add functionalities.
+Suppose you have a specific layout, design, color scheme, and a rough sketch of what you want on your website.
+LearnDash and WordPress is the one that you should go for.